ashenoy95/MusicInfoProcessing_Audio/README.md

 * __filter.r__: A filter that that passes only frequencies between 1000 and 3000 Hz.

 * __pitch_vibrato.r__: Creates a sine tone with pitch vibrato.

+* __karplus-strong.r__: A simple implementation of the Kaplus-Strong string synthesis